yomidevs/local-audio-yomichan/README.md

 ## Steps

-These instructions setup the local audio server for the PC release of Anki.
+These instructions setup the local audio server for the PC (Windows, MacOS, Linux) release of Anki.
 If you wish to use this on Android, see [here](https://github.com/KamWithK/AnkiconnectAndroid).
 There is currently no way of using this on AnkiMobile (iOS).